maekitalo/tntnet/doc/man/ecpp.7.markdown

 TAGS
 ----
 `<$ expr $>`
-  Print expressions expr to the outputstream.
+  Print expressions `expr` to the output stream.
 The characters `<`, `>`, `&`, `"`
   and `'`, which have special meanings in html, are translated to the corresponding html entities.

 `<$$ expr $>`
-  Print expressions expr without translating characters with special meaning in html to html entities to the output stream.
+  Print expressions `expr` without translating characters with special meaning in html to html entities to the output stream.

 `<? cond ? expr ?>`
   Conditional output.
-Print expression expr to the outputstream, if cond evaluates to true.
+Print expression `expr` to the output stream, if `cond` evaluates to true.
 Characters with special meaning in html are translated to the corresponding html entities.

 `<?? cond ? expr ?>`
   Conditional output.
-Print expression expr to the outputstream, if cond evaluates to true.
+Print expression `expr` to the output stream, if `cond` evaluates to true.
 Characters with special meaning in html are not translated to the corresponding html entities.

 `<& component [ arguments ] >`
   Call the specified component.
-The output of the component is printed into the outputstream.
+The output of the component is printed into the output stream.
 If the component name does not start with a letter, the ecpp compiler treats it as a expression, which returns the name of the component.
 You must surround the expression in brackets, if it contains spaces.

   The arguments part specify the parameters, the component will receive.
   Arguments are name value pairs separated by '='.
-They are put in the qparam parameter of the component and are normally declared in the `<%args>` block.
+They are put in the `qparam` parameter of the component and are normally declared in the `<%args>` block.
 Values can be specified in 3 forms:

   As a plain word without spaces